 Testing Options in Forest Hills, Queens

 - Endometrial biopsy.
-Your fibroid doctor at your nearest fibroid center in NYC inserts a thin tube through your cervix to collect a tissue sample from your uterus’ lining.
+Your doctor inserts a thin tube through your cervix to collect a tissue sample from your uterus’ lining.
 He examines it under a microscope.

 - Hysteroscopy.
-Your uterine fibroid specialist in NYC uses a small telescope, put into the uterus through the cervix, to view your uterus and look for visible fibroids.
+Your doctor uses a small, flexible, and lighted tube, put into the uterus through the cervix, to view the inside of your uterus and look for visible fibroids.

 - Transvaginal ultrasound.
-The best fibroid doctor in Queens inserts a probe into your vagina that emits sound waves.
+Your doctor inserts a probe into your vagina that emits sound waves.
 These sound waves generate pictures of your uterus so your fibroid doctor can identify any abnormalities.

 New York City Treatment Options at VIVA EVE